alaaaldeen/Python/README.md

 # Python
 Tutorials files
-This Repo for trainging purposes.
+This Repo for training purposes.